 Gluten Free Flour Blends For Baking:

 Determining what gluten free flour blend to use will vary depending on what you can easily find.
-Each flour blend has a different ratio of gluten free grains and starches.
+Each flour blend has a different ratio of gluten-free grains and starches.
 It really makes gluten free baking more like a chemistry experiment!!

 - Bread and Buns – For bread, especially if you want to shape it, I recommend using Authentic Foods Steve’s GF Bread Blend.
 It is hands down the best gluten free blend I have ever found for bread.
 Note that it is NOT good for bread machine recipes.
-Just check out my Gluten Free Challah recipe to see how easily you can braid the dough!
+Just check out my Gluten-Free Challah recipe to see how easily you can braid the dough!
 I also love it for all of my Gluten-Free Cinnamon Roll recipes.

 - Bread Machine Bread – I use a custom blend of gluten free flour and starch for my popular Gluten Free Bread Machine Bread recipe.
 I find this blend is far superior to anything else I have tried.
-Most gluten free blends on the market I have tried do not work well in the bread machine because they are not made for use in yeast recipes.
-I tested Cup4Cup Gluten Free Flour Blend, and it was one of the few that worked well in my bread machine.
+Most gluten free 1:1 blends on the market I have tried do not work well in the bread machine because they are not made for use in yeast recipes.
+I tested Cup4Cup Gluten-Free Flour Blend, and it was one of the few that worked well in my bread machine.

 - Pies, Quiche, and Tarts – My favorite gluten free flour blend for pies, quiche, and tarts is Cup4Cup.
 King Arthur Measure For Measure, Bob’s Red Mill 1:1, Namaste, and Better Batter GF Blend are also good brands for flaky crusts.
 Note: Better Batter is expensive, but you can often find it for sale on their website.
-Check out how flaky my homemade Gluten Free Pie Crust recipe turns out with the Cup4Cup blend.
+Check out how flaky my homemade Gluten-Free Pie Crust recipe turns out with the Cup4Cup blend.

 - Cakes and Cookies – I tend to use the less expensive flour blends for cakes and cookies.
 I find that King Arthur Measure for Measure and Bob’s Red Mill 1:1 GF Flour Blend work just fine.
 There is no huge difference in using these brands compared to the more expensive blends.